University of Alberta Library: University of Alberta Press

 Founded in 1969, the University of Alberta Press is a unit of the University of Alberta Library responsible for publishing scholarly books.

 RCRF Depository Library

 The Research & Collections Resource Facility (RCRF) facility was built to house the library's growing Depository Library and opened to the public in July 2018.
-The facility provides storage for over 3.5 million items from the Library system that aren't as often accessed by the university community.
+The facility provides storage for over 3.5 million items from the Library system that are not as often accessed by the university community.
 The RCRF also contains the University of Alberta Archives and is the location for a new digitization centre in partnership with the Internet Archive.
 RCRF is located near the Saville Community Sports Centre and University of Alberta Farm on South Campus.

 St. Joseph's College

 The library is located in and provides services and resources for St Joseph's College, Edmonton.
 It is located in the basement of the college's east wing.
 The library houses 25,000 books as well as DVDs and other printed materials.
 The collection features materials on Christian theology, Catholic studies, ethics, the Bible, and philosophy.